marcotag93/go-task/README.md

 ## Description

 This repository contains a MATLAB script designed for an experimental task where participants view a sequence of colored circles.
-Participants are required to respond to specific stimuli by pressing a key.
+Participants are required to respond to specific stimuli (green circle) by pressing the spacebar.
 The script has potential integration points with transcranial magnetic stimulation (TMS) devices.

 ## Prerequisites